rkotze/advent-of-code/readme.md

 **No peeking if you've not done the day :wink:**

 Simple node script to help provide a space to solve the puzzles for [Advent of code](https://adventofcode.com/).

+Create `.env` file with key `session=x`.
+Grab session cookie from advent of code.

+Use this to download your puzzle `node src/get-input.js 2021 1`.

-Commands: `node src/day1.js`
+Commands: `node src/2021/day1.js`

+## 2021 Solved

+1. :black_square_button: :black_square_button: [Day 1](https://adventofcode.com/2021/day/1)

 ## 2020 solved